flatpak/flat-manager/README.md

 apps from the repository over HTTP.
 Additionally, it has an HTTP API that lets you upload new builds and manage the repository.

-## Building the server
+## Building

-The server is written in Rust, so you need to have Rust and Cargo installed.
+flat-manager is written in Rust, so you need Rust and Cargo installed.
 Everything works with the stable version of Rust, so you can get it from [rustup](https://github.com/rust-lang/rustup.rs) or your distribution.
 On Fedora: